blank.gifUnion Jack Flagblank.gifSt. George Cross flag blank.gifThe emblem for the county of Essex History Forum | Site Map

 Kelly's Directory of Essex, 1894

-VANGE (or Fange) is a village and parish, on a creek of the Thames, and on the high road from Grays and Tilbury to Southend, nearly 2 miles south-west from Pitsea station on the London, Tilbury and Southend railway, 9 north-east from Tilbury, and 12 south-east from Brentwood, in the Mid division of the country, Barstable hundred, Billericay union, Brentwood petty sessional division and county court district, and in the rural deanery of Orsett, archdeaconry of Essex and diocese of St. Albans.
+VANGE (or Fange) is a village and parish, on a creek of the Thames, and on the high road from Grays and Tilbury to Southend, nearly 2 miles south-west from Pitsea station on the London, Tilbury and Southend railway, 9 north-east from Tilbury, and 12 south-east from Brentwood, in the Mid division of the county, Barstable hundred, Billericay union, Brentwood petty sessional division and county court district, and in the rural deanery of Orsett, archdeaconry of Essex and diocese of St. Albans.

 The church of All Saints is a small building of stone and rubble in the Perpendicular style, consisting of chancel and nave, south porch and a small wooden bell turret on the western gable, containing one bell: the east window is filled with stained glass of ancient design.
 The register dates from the year 1558.